Richard C. West: Reception

 Jared Lobdell, in the J.R.R.
-Tolkien Encyclopedia, wrote that "at least one observer has suggested that the best single essay in Tolkien criticism is Richard C. West's "The Interlace Structure of The Lord of the Rings".
+Tolkien Encyclopedia, wrote that "at least one observer has suggested that the best single essay in Tolkien criticism is Richard C. West's 1975 "The Interlace Structure of The Lord of the Rings".
 He noted that at the time West was studying under "the expert in entrelacement", Eugène Vinaver.
 Lobdell describes the essay as scholarly form-criticism, so useful that it does not belong to the category of [negative] "criticism" as commonly understood.
-The Tolkien scholar Dimitra Fimi similarly described West's 1975 article "The Interlace Structure of The Lord of the Rings" as a "key article" in Tolkien scholarship.
-Librarian and Tolkien scholar David Bratman described it as "one of the pioneering studies in Tolkien’s use of medieval literary techniques".
+The Tolkien scholar Dimitra Fimi similarly described West's article on interlacing as a "key article" in Tolkien scholarship.
+Librarian and Tolkien scholar David Bratman described it as "one of the pioneering studies in Tolkien's use of medieval literary techniques".

 Another well-known Tolkien scholar, John D. Rateliff, called him "one of the best of the best of Tolkien scholars."
 A checklist of works by West was published in 2005 by Douglas A. Anderson.